jlundan/journeys-api/README.md

 | JOURNEYS_BASE_URL    | the base of the outputted URLs in responses                  |
 | JOURNEYS_VA_BASE_URL | the base of the outputted vehicle activity URLs in responses |

 The GTFS files for the Tampere region can be downloaded from [ITS Factory](https://data.itsfactory.fi/journeys/files/gtfs/).
+We currently use the Tampere GTFS files for development, but you should be able to use other cities' GTFS files as well.

 There is also a Makefile command which uses defaults for the environment variables:
 ```bash